my0916/STRT2/TFE-README.md

 Outputs are provided in `byTFE_out` directory.

 - __`OUTPUT`\_byTFE-counts_annotation.txt__ <br>
 Read count table output from featureCounts with genomic annotations.
-Note that the order of samples (columns) are based on `TFEclass.txt` (different from byGene-`OUTPUT`\_byGene-counts.txt).
+Note that the order of samples (columns) are based on `TFEclass.txt` (different from `OUTPUT`\_byGene-counts.txt).